Black woman in blue sweater, glasses, embracing teen daughter in tie-dye shirt

-When you’re a first-generation student, you may feel some added pressure other students don’t experience.
-Your parents may press you to get a “real” degree, like Engineering, rather than something that interests you but is perceived to lead you away from the path to success.
-Your parents may also put on added pressure for you to do well in school.
-Your college experience may be highly publicized to your relatives, and coming home may mean being bombarded with questions about college.
-It may seem if you do poorly, you’ll let down your whole family.
+When you’re a first-generation student, you may feel some added pressure other students don’t experience when it comes to choosing an academic path.
+Your parents may press you to get a “real” degree, like Engineering or Medical Science, rather than something that interests you.
+Parents who didn’t attend college often perceive certain fields to just be a distraction leading you away from the path to success.
+Regardless of major, parents of first-generation students may also put on added pressure to do well in school.
+Your college experience may even be highly publicized to your relatives, and coming home may mean being bombarded with questions about college.
+It may feel like if you do poorly, you’ll let down your whole family.
+It’s important to discuss expectations with your family and find common ground in your academic future.

+Speaking of letting your family down, college isn’t for everyone.
 If you go to college and realize it isn’t for you, this pressure may make it harder to discuss the situation and other struggles openly with your family.
-They may make you feel like dropping out or changing majors will disappoint them.
+They may make you feel like dropping out or changing majors will disappoint them or simply isn’t an option.
 You may feel forced to pursue a future that makes you unhappy, and that isn’t the answer.
-It’s important to remember that college is about your future, so you have to be mindful of the decisions you make and how they affect you.
-And if this pressure causes you stress, you should talk to your family and keep your parents updated with your progression and decisions.
+It’s important to remember that college is about your future, so you must be mindful of your decisions and how they affect you.
+And if the pressure of college is too much, you should talk to your family and keep your parents updated with your decisions.

-The transition from high school to college can be scary, especially as a first-generation student.
-But remember: as a first-gen, you aren’t struggling alone, and it isn’t shameful to ask for help.
-Don’t let the stress of freshman year get to you, and focus on yourself.
+The transition from high school to college can be scary, especially for a first-generation student.
+But remember, you aren’t struggling alone, and it isn’t shameful to ask for help.
+Don’t let the stress of applying to college and your first year on campus get to you.
+There are a lot of people vying for your success if you look for them.

 Like what you’re reading?